Sameershrinath/Hand-Detection-model/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments
-- The model architecture is based on the work of [insert reference or link to relevant research paper].
+- The model architecture is based on the work of work record holder Mr. Vimal Daga.
-- Special thanks to [insert names or organizations] for their contributions or support.
+- Special thanks to [Sameer shrinath] for their contributions or support.

 ## Contact
-For any inquiries or support, feel free to contact [your-email@example.com].
+For any inquiries or support, feel free to contact [Sameershrinath@gmail.com].